-Today’s post celebrates the Happy Birthday Anniversary of a Wolverine stalwart named Robert Mann.
-Robert “Bob” Mann was born on this date in 1924 in New Bern, North Carolina.
+Today’s post celebrates the career of a Wolverine stalwart named Robert Mann.
+Robert “Bob” Mann was born in 1924 in New Bern, North Carolina.
+Bob’s father, William, was the first medical doctor in the city of New Bern.
 According to the Wikipedia article linked below, Bob was an excellent student and athlete in high school.
 After graduation, Mann went to Hampton Institute to continue his education and his football career.

-As it turned out, Michigan probably exceeded a few expectations in 1947, but maybe not.
-They had one of the greatest seasons in Michigan football history.
+Michigan was aiming for a Big Ten Championship in 1947 – that’s for sure!
+Actually, they may have exceeded their own expectations.
+Bob Mann, and his teammates, had one of the greatest seasons in Michigan football history.
 Of course, Michigan went undefeated in ten games that year and won the Big Ten Conference championship with a perfect record of 6-0-0.
 And, in an unprecedented event, were named National Champions by the Associated Press in the first ever vote after the bowl season.
 So, yes, it was a very, very good year for Michigan.
 No talk about “underperforming” for this bunch!

 Robert Mann proved to be a “star” among “stars” in 1947.
 Yes, the “Mad Magicians” in the Wolverine backfield became famous, but Mann was pretty good too!
 He became the first Wolverine to gain over three hundred receiving yards in one season.
 In fact, he earned All-Big Ten honors and set a new Michigan receiving record with 357-yards for the season.

 Robert Mann died in Detroit, Michigan on October 21, 2006 at the age of eighty-two.
-So, on the eighty-fourth anniversary of his birth, let’s celebrate Bob Mann’s life and his contributions to the great history of Michigan Football.
+Please take a moment to appreciate Bob Mann’s life and his contributions to the great history of Michigan Football.
 May Bob Mann always rest in peace.
 Go Blue!